vanadium-archive/todos/README.md

 Todos is implemented as a single-page JavaScript web application that communicates with a local Syncbase daemon through the [Vanadium Chrome extension][crx].
 The app UI is built using HTML and CSS, using React as a model-view framework.
+The high-level requirements for this app are [described here][requirements].

-The Syncbase data layout and conflict resolution scheme for this app are [described here][design].
+The Syncbase data layout and conflict resolution scheme for this app are [described here][design], and the v0 sync setup is [described here][demo-sync-setup].
 For now, when an item is deleted, any sub-items that were added concurrently (on some other device) are orphaned.
 Eventually, we'll GC orphaned records; for now, we don't bother.
 This orphaning-based approach enables us to use simple last-one-wins conflict resolution for all records stored in Syncbase.

 At startup, the web app checks whether its backing store (e.g. Syncbase) is empty; if so, it writes some todo lists to the store (see